Code-Institute-Submissions/Albastraoz-anropa/README.md

 - Multiple file uploads
 - Search function for vacancies
 - Search function for user database (admin only)
-- Apply button which sends details to recruiters email

 ## Technologies Used